 Sourced from an extensive literature review, it sets out to establish a clear understanding of what we currently know — and what remains uncertain — about the area's development potential.

-We have also developed a draft vision and outcome statements.
+Incorporating feedback from stakeholders, we have developed vision and outcome statements.
 These outcome statements define what success looks like for this Spatial Study and links to the Future Proof Strategy’s key transformational moves.

-The Study will then be used to inform the Future Proof Development Strategy which is due to be reviewed in 2026.
+The feedback received from this engagement will be used to inform the final report for the Hamilton to Tauranga Corridor Spatial Study, planned to be approved by the Future Proof Implementation Committee in the first half of 2026.
+The Study will then be used to inform the Future Proof Development Strategy which is due to be reviewed later in 2026.